silentgameplays/Heretic-Shadow-of-the-Serpent-Riders-Windows-10/README.md

 4.Rename gzdoom to dosbox

+5.Run the game from the desktop shortcut

+6.In the GZDoom Welcome menu select Heretic:Shadow of the Serpent Riders

+7.For Video Settings Select OpenGL

+8.Select Don't Ask Me Again checkbox in order for the menu not to show up every time you launch the game

-5.To add more authenticity if sprited monsters feel too smooth change setting in the Options>Texture Filter mode to None(trillinear)
+9.To add more authenticity if sprited monsters feel too smooth change setting in the Options>Texture Filter mode to None(trillinear)